is Not Complicated

 or body, and me his.

-my strikes or his trying to strike me himself.
+or his trying to strike me himself.

 Again, it's not complicated.
 The last thing you ever want to do is to